mathieuancelin/jugsummercamp-2018/readme.md

 * create realm
 * create user
 * configure otoroshi auth
-* otoroshify admin and add auth
+* otoroshify admin and add auth (expose on other domain and use snow monkey to create a redirect ???)
 * show that your name appears at top right
 * show snowmonkey ??? and try it on the api ???
 * swap api with tvdb implementation
 * swap admin ui with new implementation
-* swap home ?
+* swap home with new theme
 * stop old app
 * done !!!!